Valeria9533/PMSM_FOC/README.md

 STM32F407 MCU, HAL library.

-Freemaster software is used (but not nessesarily) for useful control of motor and see plots and transients of currents, voltages, etc.
+NXP Freemaster software is used (but not nessesarily) for useful control of motor and see plots and transients of currents, voltages, etc.